tektechnologies/SAFE-fracking-site/Project-Planning/WixSetUp.md

 ## Post meeting with Jan Cam and Vito

-- Check website on mozilla
+- Check website on mozilla - X
 - check webiste on various size screens
-- Complete the SEO set up on the website
+- Complete the SEO set up on the website - X
 - Get information for the 'who we are page'
-- Check google dev console to see if we can initiate SEO on the google site.
+- Check google dev console to see if we can initiate SEO on the google site. - X
 - Add 2 or 3 new posts to the site.

 ## week start